CudaText-addons/cuda_open_url/readme/readme.txt

 - IE
 - IE, private mode

-Plugin also handles click event in editor, and if URL is clicked, it shows menu to open this URL.
+Plugin also handles double-click event in editor, and if URL is double-clicked, it shows menu to open this URL.

 You can configure paths to browsers, using config file - to edit file, call menu "Options / Settings-plugins / Open URL".